Basic Info

 Contacts:

-• Stanislava Koloušková MD, Programme leader of clinical part
+• Stanislava Koloušková MD, CSc., Head of the Program

 stanislava.kolouskova@lfmotol.cuni.cz